li012589/NeuralWavelet/readme.md

 # Neural Wavelet Flow

-This repo provide code for the paper **Learning Non-linear Wavelet Transformation via Normalizing Flow**.
+This repo provides the original code for the paper **Learning Non-linear Wavelet Transformation via Normalizing Flow**.
+See a lite version of implementation at the [lite branch](https://github.com/li012589/NeuralWavelet).

 ## Intro